-Lifetime Annuity
+Lifetime annuity

 You can take a tax free lump sum (known as a Pension Commencement Lump Sum or PCLS) of up to 25% of your pension fund.
 You can then use your remaining pension fund to purchase a lifetime annuity from an insurance company.
 This is where the insurance company agrees to pay you a regular income until you die.

 The income is taxed at your marginal rate.

-For further details of the options and rules for taking benefits from your Private Client SIPP, please refer to the SIPP Technical Guide.
+For further details of the options and rules for taking benefits from your iSIPP, please refer to the 'iSIPP Technical Guide'.